christianb93/ctOS/doc/system/Overview.md

 * System monitoring
 * Timing services

 ctOS offers several options to log debugging output.
 Modules can log information, errors and exceptions ("panic") which are enriched by location information and sent directly to the console.
-In addition, the logging service optionally sends all debugging information in addition to the debugging port used by the emulators Bochs and QEMU.
+In addition, the logging service optionally sends all debugging information in addition to the debugging ports used by the emulators Bochs, VirtualBox and QEMU.
 Output which goes to this port can be redirected into a file on the host system to reconstruct a session.

 To facilitate the diagnosis of exceptions and panic conditions, ctOS offers an internal debugger which is invoked each time the kernel panics but can also be started at any time using the hotkey F1.
 Using this debugger, it is possible to inspect register contents, memory contents and internal data structures of the kernel like page tables, tasks, runnables and so forth.